 Bit Switch Status Manipulated by Unit operation 0 to 1 (Not used.)
 2 Tag Data Link Start Bit ON User The tag data link starts when this bit is switched from OFF to ON.
-Unit Turned OFF by Unit after the tag data link starts operating.
+OFF Unit Turned OFF by Unit after the tag data link starts operating.
+3 (Not used.)

-Bit Switch Status Manipulated by Manipulated by Unit operation 3 (Not used.)
 4 Tag Data Link Stop Bit ON User The tag data link stops when this bit is switched from OFF to ON.
 OFF Unit Turned OFF by Unit after the tag data link stops operating.
 5 Adjust Clock Bit ON User The clock time is automatically adjusted when this bit is switched from OFF to ON.
 OFF Unit Turned OFF by Unit after the clock time has been adjusted.
-6 to 15 (Not used.)
+6 to 9 (Not used.)
+10 Socket Force-close Switch (See note 1.)
+ON User All sockets are forcibly closed when this bit is switched from OFF to ON.
+OFF Unit Turned OFF by Unit after sockets are closed.
+11 to 15 (Not used.)